South School (Reedsburg, Wisconsin): Description

 South School is located at 420 Plum Street in Reedsbug, Wisconsin.
 The building measures 110 by 175 feet.
 The school is built in the Colonial Revival style with a brick exterior.

 South School has a combined gymnasium and auditorium.
 The gym measures 48 by 40 feet.
 Adjacent to the gym is a stage.
 In the basement of South School was a cafeteria called the Pine Room.
 School lunch was served here for all nearby schools at noon.

 History

-Old building
+Original building

 Old South School building in 1919.

 The first grade school in Reedsburg was South School.
 It was built in 1889 on the northwest corner of Locust St. and Plum St., consisting of two large classrooms.
 Six years later an additional story was built, adding an extra two classrooms.
 Constructed would be handled by the Morgan Building Company.
 At the time, it was considered to be a modern schoolhouse, with its heating and ventilation system being praised.
 Starting in 1922, some classes would be held in the basement of the city library due to overcrowding.
 In the 1930s, the school was considered "inadequate" and a major fire hazard.
 The building would continue until it was razed in 1936.
 It would be replaced by tennis courts.